Former Texas A&M great Johnny Manziel hospitalized

 The former Heisman Trophy winner and current pro football free agent is in the midst of an attempted career comeback and image rehabilitation.

 After years of carrying on his "Money Manziel" persona, the one-time Aggies quarterback has been working to win a job with an NFL team.
 Earlier this year, Manziel was working out in College Station at Texas A&M's pre-draft pro day in front of team scouts.
-He has also made a flirtation to play with the Canadian Football League.
+He has also flirted with the idea of playing with the Canadian Football League.

 In 2015, Manziel was documented for entering a rehab program.